COMBINE-lab/salmon/doc/source/salmon.rst

     8 --- 12 threads results in the maximum speed, threads allocated above this limit will likely spend most of their time idle / sleeping.

-    For lightweight-alignment-based Salmon, the story is somewhat different.
+    For quasi-mapping-based Salmon, the story is somewhat different.
     Generally, performance continues to improve as more threads are made available.
-This is because the determiniation of the potential mapping locations of each read is, generally, the slowest step in lightweight-alignment-based quantification.
+This is because the determiniation of the potential mapping locations of each read is, generally, the slowest step in quasi-mapping-based quantification.
 Since this process is
     trivially parallelizable (and well-parallelized within Salmon), more threads generally equates to faster quantification.
 However, there may still be a limit to the return on invested threads.
 Specifically, writing